This article was first published on March 2nd, 2020, and was last updated August 2022.

 Optimization, while never stagnant, allows business to focus on actually running their organization.
 By allowing the experts to do what they do best, owners in turn get to dedicate more time to honing their own process and developing new ideas to grow their market.

 For more ideas on how to talk to your customers about the value of SEO, read this article.

 The tech industry in general can be a tough nut to crack.
 With lots of jargon, shifting expectations, and constantly changing rules, making the process easy to understand is the only way you’ll have a productive conversation around SEO.

 Boostability takes its role as an industry educator very seriously.
-Take a look at some of our recent webinars to learn the basics (and help your own consumer base learn them, too).
+Take a look at some of our Search Session webinars to learn the basics (and help your own consumer base learn them, too).

-One our biggest recommendations is ensuring your clients’ content creation is in good hands—either your own or another organizations’.
-Especially in light of the recent BERT algorithm update, content that is relevant and actionable is more important than ever before.
-At Boostability, content creation is baked into our fulfillment process, ensuring that our other SEO practices—like keyword research and web design—work together with original content to keep our customers ranking as high as possible in the search results.
+One of our biggest recommendations is ensuring your clients’ content creation is in good hands—either your own or another organizations’.
+Content that is relevant and actionable is more important than ever before.
+At Boostability, content creation is in our fulfillment process, ensuring that our other SEO practices—like white label link building and SEO web design—work together with original content to keep our customers ranking as high as possible in the search results.

 Boostability’s white label SEO services shoulder a lot of the responsibility of client interaction.
 Our superhero-quality Sales Support team is a phone call away at any point in the conversion process.

 Our expert sales team will explain the finer (or not-so-fine) points of SEO to a lead and help you make the deal, with an average close rate that’s higher than doing it alone.
 We also provide all of our Partners with a dedicated partner growth manager and educational materials you and your clients can use.